Aashishk878/GemFlix/theory.md

     1. you can use state varibale and bind that varibale along with the input box as soon as type on the input box the state variable will change => create state variable for email name password
     2. you can use the reference of those input boxes => useRef
 - FireBase Setup
-- Autentication (using firebase for the authentication) configured the project on the FireBase and you can also deploy the project on the firebase
+- Authentication (using firebase for the authentication) configured the project on the FireBase and you can also deploy the project on the firebase
 - create SignUp User account
 - verify SignIn User